Durable, tough and long-lasting tumbling media with no abrasive

-Original equipment manufacturers, or OEM’s as they are called, manufacture and supply individual parts, services or assemblies used in their own or another companies’ finished products.
+Original equipment manufacturers, or OEM’s as they are called, manufacture and supply individual parts, services, or assemblies used in their own or other companies’ finished products.

-The speed, diversity and logistics of today’s manufacturing environment has made OEM’s a vital link in the supply chain especially for unique, specialty or custom work.
+The speed, diversity, and logistics of today’s manufacturing environment have made OEM’s a vital link in the supply chain, especially for unique, specialty, or custom work.

 Many OEMs’ make frequent use of Isotropic finishing media to perfect workpiece surfaces, in meeting all detailed specifications set forth by the end customer.

 Many of the fillings, dentures, partials, and bridges we see around, are cast in high-quality synthetic resins.